mikera/vectorz/README.md

 The intention of this library is for use in games, simulations, raytracers etc. where fast vector maths is important.

-Vectorz can do over *300 million* 3D vector operations per second.
+Vectorz can do over *1 billion* 3D vector operations per second on a single thread.

 ### Example usage